yousefelassal/quote-cron/README.md

 > Light tomorrow with today!

 > What matters is the value we've created in our lives, the people we've made happy and how much we've grown as people.

+> Life is 10% what happens to you and 90% how you react to it.